sequelize/sequelize-auto/README.md

         timestamps: false
         //...
     },
-    tables: ['table1', 'table2', 'myschema.table3'] // use all tables if omitted
+    tables: ['table1', 'table2', 'myschema.table3'] // use all tables, if omitted
     //...
 })
 ```